 Starve-Hollow State Recreation Area encompasses approximately 280 acres offering some of the best camping in southern Indiana.
-Carved out of the 18,000 acre Jackson-Washington State Forest, it provides an array of recreational opportunities such as fishing the 145-acre Starve-Hollow Lake, swimming on the large sandy beach or learning about conservation at the Nature Center.
+Carved out of 18,000-acre Jackson-Washington State Forest, it provides fishing and boat rental on 145-acre Starve Hollow Lake, swimming on the large sandy beach or the chance to learn about conservation at the Education Center.
 For the more avid outdoor enthusiast, hiking and mountain biking on nearby trails is available.
 Hunting can be done during various seasons by accessing nearby Jackson – Washington State Forest.
-Shelters and playgrounds are located on the property as well.
+Playgrounds and shelters that can be reserved are located on the property as well.

 Full Hookup camping facilities: electric, sewer, and water hookup as well as fire ring, picnic table, and parking spur at each site.
 Modern restrooms/showers (wheelchair accessible) are available nearby.
 53 sites available, sites 222, 232, and 234 are wheelchair accessible.

 Electric camping facilities: electric hookup, fire ring, picnic table and parking spur at each site.
 Drinking water is available in area.
 Modern restrooms/showers (wheelchair accessible) are available nearby.
 Dumping station is available.
-There are 87 sites available, with sites 28, 44, 65 and 75 being wheelchair-accessible.
+There are 87 sites available.
+Sites 28, 44, 65, 75 and 90 are wheelchair accessible.

 Non-electric camping facilities: 10 camp sites with drinking water supply and modern restroom/showers (wheelchair accessible) nearby.
 Site 316 is wheelchair accessible.

-Starve-Hollow Lake has three (3) boat ramps to choose from, one at the dam and two in the electric campground.
-The 145-acre lake was drained and restocked in 2008 with largemouth bass, bluegill, redear sunfish and channel catfish.
+Starve-Hollow Lake has three boat ramps to choose from, one at the dam and two in the electric campground.
+Kayak, rowboat and canoe rental is available.

 A large beach is available for swimming from the Saturday of Memorial Day weekend through Labor Day.
 Restrooms, dressing facilities, showers, and food concessions are available to visitors.
 Wheelchair ramps allow access to beach and concession area.

-There are picnic areas and picnic shelterhouses available for day use.
-The shelterhouse at the west end of the main parking lot is wheelchair accessible.
+There are picnic areas and picnic shelters that can be reserved.
+Both shelters can be accessed by wheelchair.
+The East shelter has an electrical outlet.
 Picnic tables and grills are located at the picnic sites.
 A wheelchair accessible playground, basketball goals, softball fields, horseshoe pits and a sand volleyball court are located on or near the swimming beach.